intel/graph-compiler/test/benchgc/README.md

 ```
 ## Flags
 ###  --driver [str]
-* onednn_graph: test the single op in onednn_graph dialect
 * linalg: test the single op in linalg dialect
 * tensor: test the single op in tensor dialect
 * mlir: upload a mlir file and run